Ross Lightfoot: Federal parliament

 On 17 March 2005, News Limited newspapers reported that Lightfoot, while on a parliamentary tour to Iraq, smuggled US$20,000 into the country on behalf of Woodside Petroleum as a donation for the Kurdish government, having been issued with a pistol for personal security.
 The newspapers published photographs of Lightfoot appearing with Kurdish militants wielding an AK-47.
 Lightfoot strenuously denied the allegations and threatened legal action against the newspapers carrying the story.
 Lightfoot denied handling the money personally, saying he merely witnessed the money changing hands.
 After speaking to Howard, Lightfoot issued a statement in which he said he felt "uncomfortable" having the gun with him and did not carry it personally.
 The newspapers in turn refused to retract the reports and accused Lightfoot of contradicting himself.

 Who's Who in Australia reports Lightfoot as being a life fellow of the International Biographical Association, a vanity press publication.

 In April 2007, facing near-certain defeat in a preselection challenge by Liberal Party vice-president Mathias Cormann, he announced he would retire at the end of his term in the Senate.
 Cormann was subsequently preselected to replace Lightfoot, but then selected unanimously by the WA Liberal Party State Council to replace Ian Campbell in the Senate, after Campbell announced his surprise resignation in May 2007.
 Michaelia Cash instead became Lightfoot's preselected replacement.
 Lightfoot retired from politics in 2008.

+Lightfoot stated that he considered Cormann (although he stopped short of naming him) an "inappropriate person" to replace him.
+Lightfoot's main complaint was that there were "more appropriate people" to succeed him "who have served the party longer" and "who have been in the country longer".

+Death

+Lightfoot died on 11 January 2024, at the age of 87.